 - Playground in 3rd-grade

-Ideas for projects of 1st-graders
+Ideas for Inventions of 1st-graders

-- Plasticine Machine
+- Plasticine machine

 - Dollhouse with a remote control that could become a spaceship and fly

 - A romantic hot air balloon rising after lighting scented candles

 - A princess that makes dreams a reality

 To encourage creativity in young students, Michal asked them to imagine themselves living in a computer game.

 Each student had to choose a character from a computer game that he/she knows and explain why he/she decided it.

 In 2015, students of the 7th-grade in the leadership and entrepreneurship team at the HaManhil school in Ramat Gan discussed ideas for enterprises:

 - Elevator/escalator at school